 Three types of faults

 There are three kinds of faults: strike-slip, normal and thrust (reverse) faults, said Nicholas van der Elst, a seismologist at Columbia University's Lamont-Doherty Earth Observatory in Palisades, New York.
 Each type is the outcome of different forces pushing or pulling on the crust, causing rocks to slide up, down or past each other.

-Strike-slip faults indicate rocks are sliding past each other horizontally, with little to no vertical movement.
+Strike-slip faults occur where rocks are sliding past each other horizontally, with little to no vertical movement.
 Both the San Andreas and Anatolian faults that ruptured during the February 2023 earthquake in Turkey are strike-slip.

 Normal faults create space.
 Two blocks of crust pull apart, stretching the crust into a valley.
 The Basin and Range Province in North America and the East African Rift Zone are two well-known regions where normal faults are spreading apart Earth's crust.

 Reverse faults, also called thrust faults, slide one block of crust on top of another.
 These faults are commonly found in collisions zones, where tectonic plates push up mountain ranges such as the Himalayas and the Rocky Mountains.

-Strike-slip faults are usually vertical, while normal and reverse faults are often at an angle to the surface of the Earth.
+Strike-slip faults are usually vertical, while normal and reverse faults are often at an angle to the Earth's surface.
 The different styles of faulting can also combine in a single event, with one fault moving in both a vertical and strike-slip motion during an earthquake.
-[Countdown: 13 Crazy Earthquake Facts]